MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ### Task 1

-As a subscriber to Microsoft 365 you're already using Azure AD.
-In this task, you'll walk through accessing Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal.
+As a subscriber to Microsoft 365 you're already using Microsoft Entra ID (previously referred to as Azure AD).
+In this task, you’ll learn how to create a new user in Microsoft Entra ID and explore some of services that can be managed at the user level.

 1. From the Microsoft Edge browser, select the tab labeled Home - Microsoft 365 admin center.